Ada-Developers-Academy/edteam-onboarding/setup-checklist/accounts.md

 - [Current Cohort Project Repo](https://github.com/Ada-C16)
 - [Internship Cohort Repo](https://github.com/ada-c16)

+## Learn

+The App you are in now!
+We use Learn for curriculumn delivery and automatic assignment grading and feedback.

 ## Panopto

 We use [Panopto](https://adaacademy.hosted.panopto.com/Panopto/Pages/Home.aspx) to record screencasts and lessons for students.
 Students can then stream the videos from any web-capable device.